 - Example: If you’re not sure on your branding, you can ask your clients what they value and three words that come to mind when thinking about you and your business.

 3. Create the list of questions.

-- “If a potential client was on the fence about whether to work with SMI Financial Coaching or not, what would you say to them?”
+- “If a potential client was on the fence about whether to work with <insert company name> or not, what would you say to them?”

-- “What are three words that you would use to describe Sylvia and her coaching style?”
+- “What are three words that you would use to describe <insert name> and my coaching style?”

 - “What are the two most significant improvements or achievements that have resulted from you participating in the coaching program?”

 4. Send survey out to clients and former customers.

 5. Follow-up and offer to send sample testimonials if needed.